tkf/railgun/doc/source/index.rst

         pylab.show()

-The pair of c and python code above is a very short and *complete* example!
+The above pair of C and python code is very short but yet *complete* example!

 If you want to write fast program for numerical simulations, you will always end up with writing it in C (or C++ or FORTRAN, these low-level